michowski/flexible-gs/README.md

   big: 50em
 );
 ```
-We use the "up breakpoints" convention, as it follows the "mobile-first design".
+We use the "up breakpoints" convention, as it follows the "mobile-first design" pattern.
 That means that **you have to** declare the breakpoint with width equal to 0.
 That doesn't mean you have to use its name.
 However, if you prefer to do so, simply set 5th argument of `flexible-create` to true.
 ## Responsive features
 By default, Flexible comes with some helpers classes, which allows us to quickly attach responsive features to our elements.
 For example:
 ```html